gbif/jekyll-hp-base-theme/pages/markdown.md

 <!-- The curly bracket colon syntax adds classnames to the paragraph - that can be useful when knowing that classes are available in the theme.
 The theme is build of Bulma .
 E.g. https://bulma.io/documentation/elements/notification/ -->

 {: .notification .is-primary }
-It's generally best to start page/post headings at h2, since the page/post title will already be an h1.
+It's generally best to start page/post headings at h2, since the page/post title will likely already be an `<h1>` provided by the layout

 ## Paragraphs